selesy/go-varsig/README.md

 ### Checks

-This repository contains an set of pre-commit hooks that are run prior to each `git commit`.
+This repository contains a set of pre-commit hooks that are run prior to each `git commit`.
 You can also run these checks manually using the following command: